Active Learning a Convex Body in Low Dimensions: Abstract

 \section{Abstract}

 Consider a set $\PS \subseteq \Re^d$ of $n$ points, and a convex body $\body$ provided via a separation oracle.
 The task at hand is to decide for each point of $\PS$ if it is in $\body$ using the fewest number of oracle queries.
-We show that one can solve this problem in two and three dimensions using $O( \indexX{\PS} \log n)$ queries, where $\indexX{\PS}$ is the largest subset of points of $\PS$ in convex position.
+We show that one can solve this problem in two and three dimensions using $O( \indexX{\PS} \log n)$ queries, where $\indexX{\PS}$ is the size of the largest subset of points of $\PS$ in convex position.
+In 2D, we provide an algorithm that efficiently generates these adaptive queries.

 Furthermore, we show that in two dimensions one can solve this problem using $O( \priceY{\PS}{\body} \log^2 n )$ oracle queries, where $\priceY{\PS}{\body}$ is a lower bound on the minimum number of queries that any algorithm for this specific instance requires.
+Finally, we consider other variations on the problem, such as using the fewest number of queries to decide if $\body$ contains all points of $\PS$.